oddmayo/Obsidian-Vaults/University of Milan/Coding for Data Science and Data Management/Lectures/DM3 - Identification of records.md

 foreign key: rating.movie is a foreign key that refers to modie.id

-example queary: retrieve the records of person that are still alive
+example query: retrieve the records of person that are still alive
 result: I retrieve those that have NULL on the death_date